mohit5783/InsuraReact/README.md

 # Zurich-Frontend

 This repository contains the frontend solution for the Zurich application, which is built using React and Redux.
 The application provides a frontend portal for managing user data and implements authentication using Google OAuth.
+This assignement is developed using React JS.
+The portal utilizes Google OAuth2 for user authentication.
+The following sections provide details about the technology stack, hosting environment, design patterns, and code for the frontend portal.

 ## Technology Stack